myHandiQR: Explaining a disability means repeating yourself.

 3 months free for each new profile.

-One profile = one person, $2/month*.
-3 months free for each new profile, one trial running at a time.
+One profile = one person, €2/month*.
+3 months free trial for every new profile, one trial at a time.
 You can host several profiles on the same account.

-- Unlimited scans, by any reader
+- Unlimited scans, by every reader

 - Disability definitions read aloud

-* That's $24 billed once a year.
+* That's €24 billed once a year.
 3 months free, no commitment.

 At school, at work,